The walk-in closet

 Photo: www.myinteriordesign.ru

-The trend of recent times, increasingly in demand, is the flush-fitting walk-in closet, with a minimal and contemporary appearance.
+A recent trend, increasingly in demand, is the flush-to-the-wall walk-in closet, with a minimal and contemporary look.
 This solution is free of protrusions, thanks to the system integrated into the masonry and the absence of frames and architraves.
-It is the perfect solution if you want to completely hide the environment, arousing a surprise effect when you open the door that divides it from the adjacent environment.
-As for the closure, the most used one is a casket or retractable one that can change the use of space when it is opened according to a quick slide.
+It is the perfect solution if you want to hide the room completely, creating a surprise effect when you open the door that divides it from the adjacent room.
+As for the closure, the most used is the pocket or disappearing one, capable of changing the use of the space when opened according to a quick sliding.

 As we have seen, there are various types of walk-in closets that best adapt to the spatial conformation of the room that will accommodate them.
-Although the market today offers countless solutions that are molded to specific needs thanks to the modular modules and the tailor-made project, there are some rules that must be respected in order to obtain a good result.
-In general, the cabin must ensure a depth of 60 cm to which are added another 60 for the passage of a person and a width equal to 240 cm.
+Although the market today offers countless solutions that are shaped on specific needs thanks to modular units and custom-designed projects, there are some rules that must be respected in order to obtain a good result.
+In general, the walk-in closet must ensure a depth of 60 cm to which another 60 are added for the passage of a person and a width of 240 cm.

 Depending on the solution you choose: